Michigan Laws on Service Dogs and Emotional Support Animals

 • animals that help alert their handlers to impending seizures (and protect their handlers during seizures)

-• animals that assist with pushing, pulling, and holding and retrieving items
+• animals that assist with holding and retrieving items, pushing, and pulling

 • animals that help their users maintain physical stability and balance, and

-• psychiatric service animals, who can interrupt self-destructive or dangerous behavior, alerts users to the need to take medication, or diminish the effects of acute anxiety.
+• psychiatric service animals, which can interrupt self-destructive or dangerous behavior, alert users to the need to take medication, or diminish the effects of acute anxiety.

-The ADA defines a service animal as a dog that is individually trained to perform tasks or do work for the benefit of a person with a disability.
+The ADA defines a service animal as a dog that's individually trained to perform tasks or do work for the benefit of a person with a disability.
 The tasks or work the animal does must be directly related to the person's disability.
+(28 C.F.R. § 36.104.)
 Michigan's service animal law uses the same definition.

-In some cases, a miniature horse that is individually trained in this way will also qualify as a service animal.
-However, the law recognizes that these animals may be more difficult to accommodate, so in Michigan, a public accommodation may consider these factors in determining whether it can accommodate the animal:
+Like the federal law, in some cases, a miniature horse individually trained in this way will also qualify as a service animal under Michigan law.
+However, the state law recognizes that miniature horses might be more difficult to accommodate and allows public accommodations to consider these factors in determining whether the animal can be accommodated:

 • the size and weight of the horse